Shar1q-codes/corallo-digital/content/services/seo.md

   - Experiment-led approach to testing new SERP features and frameworks
 faq:
   - question: "How long until we see SEO impact?"
-    answer: "We identify quick wins in the first 30 days, while compounding growth typically appears between months 3-6 depending on competitive landscape."
+    answer: "Timelines vary based on your starting point.
+We prioritize rapid diagnostics and align with you on milestones rather than promising a fixed schedule."
   - question: "Do you collaborate with internal content teams?"
     answer: "Yes.
 We co-create briefs, workflows, and enablement so in-house writers and Corallo strategists ship as one team."
 ---

 ## What we deliver

 We combine technical SEO, content architecture, and authority building into a single operating system.
-Expect proactive monitoring, weekly experiment scorecards, and dashboards that connect rankings to revenue.
-Each quarter, we refresh the roadmap based on demand signals, search landscape shifts, and product launches.
+Expect proactive monitoring, experiment scorecards, and dashboards that connect rankings to revenue.
+Roadmaps are refreshed on a recurring cadence informed by demand signals, search landscape shifts, and product launches.

 ## Core program elements

-- Technical and content audits refreshed quarterly
+- Technical and content audits refreshed on an ongoing cadence
 - Customer-led keyword research and intent modeling
 - Content brief factory with approval workflows
 - Internal linking and pillar clustering strategy